-The Joseph & Vera Long Foundation awards grants to qualified not-for-profit organizations using a competitive process that aims to find the best combination of organizations and projects which achieve the objectives of the Foundation.
-This page explains the two-stage process which is designed to optimize the time spent by prospective grantees and foundation staff.
-We have also created a FAQ file that you can review to answer some of the more common questions about our process.
-If you have a specific question about our application process that is not covered on the website or FAQ file, please contact the Foundation using our online Inquiry Form located on the Contacts Page.
+The Joseph & Vera Long Foundation awards responsive grants to qualified not-for-profit organizations using a competitive process that aims to find the best combination of partners, projects, and programs to achieve the objectives of the Foundation.
+This webpage explains our two-stage process, designed to optimize the time spent by prospective grantees and foundation staff.
+We have also created a list of frequently-asked-questions (FAQ) to answer some of the more common questions about our application process.
+If you have a specific question about this process that is not covered by the website or answered in the FAQ, please contact the Foundation using our online Inquiry Form located on the Contacts Page.

-Eligibility Requirements: In order to apply for a grant, an organization must be recognized by the IRS as being described in Section 501(c)(3) and 509 (a)(1) or 509(a)(2) of the Internal Revenue Code, and be invited by the Foundation to submit an application.
+Eligibility Requirements: In order to apply for a grant, an organization must be recognized by the IRS as being described in Section 501(c)(3) and 509 (a)(1) or 509(a)(2) of the Internal Revenue Code.

-Specific Fields of Interest: Grants will be awarded to selected organizations involved in the fields of Conservation, Education and Healthcare.
+General Fields of Interest: Grants will be awarded to qualified organizations working to improve education, healthcare, and the environment.

-Geographic Focus: Grants will be awarded for selected projects that benefit the communities of Northern California or Hawaii.
+Geographic Focus: Grants will be awarded for selected projects and programs that benefit the communities of Northern California or Hawaii.

 2. RFIs will not be accepted: